cogdog/ds106bank/README.md

 ## Installing and Configuring the Theme
-(see headings below with the same number for more detail, there's a boat load of detail...)
+*(see headings below for more detail, there's a boat load of detail...)*

+Note: Do not upload the zip for this GitHub repo to install the themes.
+It won't work!

 1. Upload the **ds106banker** and the **wp-bootstrap** directories (from wp-content/ on this distro) to your site's wp-content/themes directory.
 Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
-You will have to create a zip file for each theme folder. *If you upload the .zip that you downloaded from github, failure will rain all over your soul.*
+A zip of both themes is included with this repo, or you can download directly [installable-ds106banker.zip](https://github.com/cogdog/ds106bank/blob/master/installable-ds106banker.zip) and  [installable-wp-bootstrap.zip](https://github.com/cogdog/ds106bank/blob/master/installable-wp-bootstrap.zip)

-2. Activate the **ds106banker** theme.
+2. Activate the **ds106banker** theme (you do not have to activate the wp-bootstrap theme)
-3. Install WP-Ratings and/or Feed Wordpress plugins according to the way you plan to use the theme.
+3. Install WP-Ratings and/or Feed Wordpress plugins according to the way you plan to use the theme (see below).
-4. Create holding pages for the Main Index, the form to add examples, and a form for creating new "things" (see below).
-Be sure to choose the appropriate Theme Template to create the functionality for each.
+4. Create /modify as needed pages for the Main Index, the page with a form to add examples, and a form for creating new "things" (see below).
+The theme *should* create these for you, but if not you can create them and set the appropriate template as described below.
 5. Set the theme options (detailed in length below).
 Find the **Assignment Bank Options** listed both under the **Appearance** settings in the Wordpress Dashboard, or via the admin nav bar.
 6. Customize the site menus.
 The theme provides a few shortcodes you can use on any page or sidebar.
-7. Other Suggested plugins
+7. See other suggested plugins
 8. Create some stuff

 ### Setting up WP-Ratings for Popularity Ratings